heisenware/vrpc-react/examples/vrpc-react-todos-2/README.md

 main()
 ```

-Now, it's interesting to see how it can
+Now, it's interesting to see how it can be used via [VRPC
-be used via [VRPC Live](https://live.vrpc.io).
-Log in using `public.vrpc`, skip
+Live](https://live.vrpc.io).
+Select `vrpc` as domain and you will see the `Todo`
-the token and you will see the `Todo` class under your agent name.
+class under your agent name.

 As VRPC can itself manage the life-time of instances (through the injected
 methods `create` and `delete`) you can create a `Todo` item by calling `create`
 with the argument ``keep coding``.

-This will create a **named** instance of the `Todo` class and pass `'keep coding'`
+This will create a **shared** instance of the `Todo` class and pass `'keep
-to the constructor.
+coding'` to the constructor.

-Once created, you can call all member functions.In the frontend implementation
+Once created, you can call all member functions.
+In the frontend implementation
 we will make use of this VRPC feature.

 ## Frontend